Tsawwassen ferry terminal

-Tsawwassen is a ferry terminal and a major transportation facility in Delta, British Columbia, part of the BC Ferries system and Highway 17.
-Positioned less than 500 m from the 49th parallel along the Canada–United States border, it is located at the southwestern end of a 2 km causeway that juts out into the Strait of Georgia off the mainland at the community of Tsawwassen.
+Tsawwassen (/təˈwɑːsən/ tə-WAH-sən) is a ferry terminal and a major transportation facility in Delta, British Columbia, part of the BC Ferries system and Highway 17.
+Positioned less than 500 m from the 49th parallel along the Canada–United States border, the terminal sits at the southwestern end of a 2 km causeway that juts out into the Strait of Georgia off the mainland at the community of Tsawwassen.
 With an approximate size of 23 ha, it is the largest ferry terminal in North America.